Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 </p>

-After few days of thinking and not having much time to work on the project i have read somewhere about stray capacitance, applying 3ms read delay gives them enough time to discharge to give me a proper read.
+After few days of thinking and not having much time to work on the project I have read somewhere about stray capacitance, applying 3ms read delay gives them enough time to discharge to give me a proper read.